 - Post signs in highly visible locations (such as school entrances and restrooms) that promote everyday protective measures and describe how to stop the spread of germs (such as by properly washing hands and properly wearing a face mask).

 - Broadcast regular announcements and communicate with staff and families such as on school websites, in emails and on school social media accounts.

 - Discourage sharing of items that are difficult to clean or disinfect.

 - Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible.
 Bringing outdoor air into a building helps prevent virus particles from concentrating inside.

-- Install physical barriers, such as sneeze guards and partitions, particularly in areas where it is difficult for individuals to remain at least 6 feet apart (e.g., reception desks).
+- Install physical barriers, such as sneeze guards and partitions, particularly in areas where it is difficult for people to remain 6 feet apart (reception desks).

-- Create distance between children on school buses (g., seat children one child per row; skip rows when possible.
+- Create distance between children on school buses.
+Seat children one child per row; skip rows when possible.
 Keep windows open or cracked a few inches to improve air circulation.

 Maintaining Healthy Operations

-- Protection of Staff and Children who are at Higher Risk for Severe Illness from COVID-19
+- Prioritize protection of staff and children who are at higher risk for severe illness from COVID-19

-- Daily health checks (e.g., temperature screening and/or or symptom checking) of staff and students.
+- Make daily health checks (such as temperature screening and/or or symptom checking) of staff and students